microsoft/vcpkg-docs/vcpkg/commands/export.md

 vcpkg export sqlite:x64-windows sqlite:x64-linux --zip
 ```

 This will export the specified packages in zip format.
-Note, that `sqlite:x64-windows` and `sqlite:x64-linux` must be installed prior to running `vcpkg export`.
+Note: that `sqlite:x64-windows` and `sqlite:x64-linux` must be installed prior to running `vcpkg export`.

-### <a name="Manifest-Mode"></a>Manifest Mode
+## <a name="Manifest-Mode"></a>Manifest Mode

 In the manifest mode of `vcpkg export`, the command will automatically export everything that is currently installed as per the specifications in the manifest file (`vcpkg.json`).
 This streamlined approach reflects the philosophy of manifest mode, where the entire state of installed packages is determined by the manifest file.

 This has a few important implication for how you use `vcpkg export` in this mode.
-Firstly, unlike in classic mode, you cannot specify individual `<port:triplet>` arguments to the `vcpkg export` command.
+Firstly, unlike in classic mode, you cannot specify individual `<portname:triplet>` arguments to the `vcpkg export` command.
 The command operates on the entire installed state as a single unity, respecting the dependencies and versions specified in the manifest file.

 Another key difference in manifest mode is the requirement of the `--output-dir` option.
 This option specifies the directory where the exported packages will be stored, and it must be provided when using `vcpkg export` in manifest mode.
 This contrasts with classic mode, where `vcpkg` will select a default output directory (`vcpkg-root`) if one is not provided.